This post contains affiliate links for Dixie Belle Paint and Cutting Edge Stencils, Click here to read site terms.

 This crate is big enough to haul a few things but not so heavy you feel like you’re lifting weights.

 To build this project it’s super easy, very boxy and it’s assembled with finishing nails.
-These kits will be available for one of our July workshops, Sign Up Here.

 The Farmer’s Market crate consisted of a very light coat of Mint Julep from Dixie Belle paint.
 This color is amazing and reminds me of mint ice cream.
 It’s just so light and welcomes Summer.